RiS3-Lab/SHiFT/toolchains/readme.md

 # Precompiled toolchains

- Please follow the instructions here: https://4sksufrafeuvtpokf7jrjvwz340wgons.lambda-url.us-east-1.on.aws/
+ To download the precompiled binaries, please follow the instructions [here.](https://4sksufrafeuvtpokf7jrjvwz340wgons.lambda-url.us-east-1.on.aws/)

 # How to build a modified arm toolchain by yourself: